| Previous Page | Next Page | Index

 7 Dec 1833 detained off the Isle of Pines the slave schooner Manuelita, Jozé de Cano y Garay, master, with 485 slaves on board, which was sent for adjudication to the British and Spanish Mixed Court at Havana, and on 17 Dec 1833 sentenced to be condemned.
 7 May 1835 proceeds arising due to be paid.

-Barbadoes 5 Feb 1834 is reported to be at Port Royal.
+5 Feb 1834 at Barbadoes is reported to be at Port Royal.

-18 Aug 1834 detained off Cape Maize, Cuba, the slave schooner Felicidad, which was sent for adjudication to the British and Portuguese Court of Mixed Commission, Sierra Leone, and sentenced to be condemned.
+18 Aug 1834 detained off Cape Maize, Cuba, the Portuguese slave schooner Felicidad, which was sent for adjudication to the British and Portuguese Court of Mixed Commission, Sierra Leone, and on 21 Nov 1834 was sentenced to be condemned.

 30 Oct 1834 detained the slave vessel Carlotto. Ł20 15s.
 5d. paid by the Crown to or on behalf of captors, in satisfaction of expenses etc., arising from the seizure of a vessel alleged to be engaged in the Slave Trade.